Pamela Anderson: 2020s: Critical resurgence and plant-based cooking

-After watching Pamela, a Love Story, Gia Coppola wanted to cast Anderson as Shelly in the 2024 drama film The Last Showgirl.
+After watching Pamela, a Love Story, Gia Coppola expressed interested in casting Anderson as the lead character Shelly in her 2024 drama film The Last Showgirl.
 She sent the script to Anderson's then-agent who turned it down within the hour without letting Anderson know about it.
 Coppola then reached out to Anderson's son Brandon through mutual friends, who passed it along to his mother.
 While Anderson had given up on acting by this point, she accepted the role.
 She was officially cast in February 2024, starring alongside Jamie Lee Curtis, Dave Bautista, Brenda Song, Kiernan Shipka and Billie Lourd.
 The film premiered at the Toronto International Film Festival in September 2024, with Anderson calling it "the role I have been waiting for my entire career".
 Caryn James of the BBC called Anderson "a revelation" and wrote: "The low-key devastation Anderson has captured is the real acting triumph."
 David Rooney of The Hollywood Reporter said Anderson's "transformative performance is undeniably affecting, offering illuminating insights into both the character and the actress playing her, who has had to struggle to be taken seriously.
 This role should mark a turning point on that front."
 Anderson received a nomination for a Golden Globe Award for Best Actress in a Motion Picture – Drama for her performance in the film, marking her first Golden Globe Award nomination and the first major industry acting nomination in her career.
 She was also nominated for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.